adsfarm/adsfarm.github.io/README.md

 Not toxic but causes local pain and swelling.
 The swelling is due to the allergic reaction that comes when the immune system is oversensitized to the venom and produces antibodies to it.
 ##### Benefits
-- Anti Inflammatory and reduces redness.
+- Anti inflammatory properties and reduces redness.
 - Benefits to skin health.
 - Treat symptoms related to some health conditions such as rheumatoid arthritis and chronic pain.
 - Very expensive: about 4000/= per gram.